whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-24-Popsugar-Target-Fit-New-Year-Box-January-2016-Review-Coupon.md

 <img src="/images/PopsugarTargetJan2016JawboneUp23.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>

 <p>First off, this band is sooo lightweight, you barely feel it on your wrists.
 And not only that, it looks fashionably chic too!
-I see that they have a gold band as well as a black and gold band, now those look ultra chic and I may want to get one of those for myself (since my husband took this one).</p>
+I see that they also offer this in a gold band, as well as a black and gold ban.
+Now those would look ultra chic (I'm more of a gold person) and I may want to get one of those for myself (since my husband took this one).</p>

 <p>"<b>What is the band made of?</b> The UP2 band is encased in medical-grade, hypoallergenic rubber.
 It is smooth, flexible and completely latex-free.
 Inside, the band contains sophisticated technology so treat your band with care and avoid unnecessary bending.The top and bottom casings are made of anodized aluminum."</p>